BPS Lie algebras and the less perverse filtration on the preprojective CoHA: Introduction

-where $\fg^{\SP}_{\Pi_Q}$ is isomorphic to the \textbf{BPS Lie algebra} \cite{QEAs} determined by a quiver $\WT{Q}$, potential $\WT{W}$ and Serre subcategory $\WT{\SP}$ of the category of $\CC\WT{Q}$-modules defined in \S \ref{morePerverse}. \end{thmx} The main geometric content of the theorem amounts to the statement that the derived direct image with compact support $\JH_!\ul{\QQ}_{\Mst(\Pi_Q)}$ is pure, i.e. this complex satisfies the statement of the celebrated decomposition theorem of Beilinson, Bernstein, Deligne and Gabber \cite{BBD}, or more precisely, Saito's version in the language of mixed Hodge modules \cite{Saito88,Saito90}.
-This is rather surprising, since the preconditions of that theorem are not met; $\Mst(\Pi_Q)$ is a highly singular stack, and $p$ is not projective.
-The algebraic content of the theorem is that the lowest piece of the perverse filtration can be expressed in terms of the BPS Lie algebras introduced by myself and Sven Meinhardt in \cite{QEAs}, as part of a project to realise the cohomological Hall algebras defined by Kontsevich and Soibelman \cite{KS2} as positive halves of generalised Yangians.
-This is also quite striking; the BPS Lie algebra is defined by a quite different perverse filtration, on vanishing cycle cohomology of a different Calabi--Yau category.
+where $\varpi'\colon \Msp^{\Sp}(\Pi_Q)\hookrightarrow \Msp(\Pi_Q)$ is the inclusion, and $\bm{\tau}^{\leq i}$ is the $i$th truncation functor for the natural t structure on the category of complexes of mixed Hodge modules on $\Msp(\Pi_Q)$ (see \S \ref{MMHMs} for definitions).
+As mentioned, the mixed Hodge structure $\HCoha^{\SP}_{\Pi_Q}$ carries an associative algebra structure, and it is our strategy to use the compatibility of this algebra structure with the perverse filtration, obtained by lifting the algebra structure to an algebra structure at the level of mixed Hodge modules, to investigate the summands appearing in the decomposition \eqref{decomppp2}.
+This filtration also offers insight into the algebra $\HCoha^{\SP}_{\Pi_Q}$ itself, reflected in our second main theorem: \begin{thmx}[Proposition \ref{respProp}, Theorem \ref{UEAthm}] The filtration $\lP_{\bullet}\!\HCoha^{\SP}_{\Pi_Q}$ is respected by the algebra structure on $\HCoha^{\SP}_{\Pi_Q}$.
+Moreover, there is an isomorphism\footnote{Note that the algebra structure on the domain of this ismorphism involves a sign twist, which we recall in \S \ref{psitwists}.} of algebras $\lP_{0}\!\HCoha^{\SP}_{\Pi_Q}\cong \UEA(\fg^{\SP}_{\Pi_Q})$ where $\fg^{\SP}_{\Pi_Q}$ is isomorphic to the \textbf{BPS Lie algebra} \cite{QEAs} $\fg_{\tilde{Q},\tilde{W}}^{\tilde{\Sp}}$ determined by the tripled quiver $\WT{Q}$, cubic potential $\WT{W}$ and Serre subcategory $\WT{\SP}$ of the category of $\CC\WT{Q}$-modules defined in \S \ref{3desc}. \end{thmx} The construction of the BPS Lie algebra for arbitrary symmetric quivers with potential is recalled in \S \ref{PBWsec}.
+These were introduced in joint work with Sven Meinhardt in \cite{QEAs}, as part of a project to realise the cohomological Hall algebras defined by Kontsevich and Soibelman \cite{KS2} as positive halves of generalised Yangians.
+Note that the BPS Lie algebra is defined by a quite different perverse filtration, on vanishing cycle cohomology of a different Calabi--Yau category.

+Outside of cases with zero Lie bracket, no examples of BPS Lie algebras have been calculated before this paper; we start to remedy this situation here.
+We identify the zeroth cohomologically graded piece of $\fg_{\Pi_Q}^{\SP}$ (for various choices of $\Sp$) with various variants of the Kac--Moody Lie algebras associated to the underlying graph of $Q$ (see \S \ref{zpf}).
+In particular, we provide the first examples of nonabelian BPS Lie algebras.